-A separate branch consists of hedgehogs, bats, moles, dogs, cats, mongoose, hyenas, bears, and pandas.
+A separate branch consists of hedgehogs, bats, moles, dogs, cats, mongooses, hyenas, bears, and pandas.
 This second branch also includes horses, rhinos, and other odd-toed ungulates.
 Even-toed ungulates are also in this Superorder.

 The name marsupial is derived from marsupium, which means pouch.
 They are a group of mammals that are characterized by premature birth.
 The newborn continues to develop while attached to the nipples on the lower belly of the mother.

-The pouch, otherwise referred to as the marsupium, is a flap of skin covering the nipples.
+The pouch, or the marsupium, is a flap of skin covering the nipples.
 Some species have the nipples exposed or covered with just the remnants of a pouch.

 The young marsupials are born very early, even before they have fully developed.
 The baby is born only one month after conception and is usually a mere embryo.

-The young baby remains attached to the milk-filled teats for a period that corresponds to the remaining gestation period in a placental mammal.
+The young baby remains attached to the milk-filled teats for a period corresponding to the remaining gestation period in a placental mammal.